LIFEHUBBER

 OLMoEarth is an Ai2 remote-sensing foundation model family for satellite imagery and Earth observation workflows.

 Ai2 presents OLMoEarth v1.1 as an efficiency-focused update with Base and BandExtractor models, model weights, training code, and a technical report for remote-sensing work.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is